 Windows setup (Visual Studio and Xamarin)

-- If you already have Visual Studio 2017 installed, run the Visual Studio Installer from the Start menu.
+Run the Visual Studio Installer from the Start menu.

 Mac setup (Apple ID, Xcode, and Xamarin)

-Once you've completed installing Xamarin on both the Windows and Mac computers, follow the instructions on Connecting to the Mac (xamarin.com) so that you can work with iOS and the Mac from Visual Studio on the Windows computer.
+Once you've completed installing Xamarin on both the Windows and Mac computers, follow the instructions on Connecting to the Mac so that you can work with iOS and the Mac from Visual Studio on the Windows computer.

-Note that both computers must be on the same local network.
+Both computers must be on the same local network.